defeat the enemy, strongholds and spiritual warfare

 Jordan: It’s impossible not to “bring God into your business.”
 Even when you’re not sharing Jesus’ name or the Gospel, you’re still bringing God into your business by offering glimpses of Kingdom values: love, peace, justice, and Shalom.

-This is really rooted in a misunderstanding that the Great Commission is the only commission.
+This is rooted in a misunderstanding that the Great Commission is the only commission.

-Prior to 200 years ago, nobody in Christendom interpreted Jesus’ words in Matthew 28 as the exclusive command of followers of Jesus.
+Two hundred years ago, no one in Christendom interpreted Jesus’ words in Matthew 28 as the exclusive command for followers of Jesus.
 There are problems with making the Great Commission the only commission.
-Jesus never did and it blocks listeners from seeing the intrinsic value of their work.
+Jesus never did, and it blocks listeners from seeing the intrinsic value of their work.

 Our work has intrinsic value because it’s the very thing God made us to do.
 And in Revelation 22, contrary to our American caricature of Heaven as a glorified retirement home, on the new earth, we will be reigning and creating – and working – forever and ever.

 If that’s what God planned for us in the beginning and plans for us to do for eternity, the work you do today has intrinsic value, even when you’re not explicitly mentioning Jesus’ name.
 Most people aren’t called to do that in their business.
-If we run our businesses with excellence and love, people would be asking us questions to which Jesus is the only answer.
+If we run our businesses with excellence and love, people will ask us questions to which Jesus is the only answer.

 If we run businesses the way Jesus would run a business, we’re going to have more opportunities to talk about Jesus because people are going to beg us to tell them why we’re doing things the way we’re doing them.